styled-components/styled-components/README.md

   </a>
 </div>

 > **Note:** `styled-components` generate a real stylesheet with classes.
 The class names are then passed to the react component (including third party components) via the `className` prop.
 For the styles to be applied, third-party components must attach the passed-in `className` prop to a DOM node.
+Likewise, third-party react native components must attach the passed in `style` prop.
 See [Using `styled-components` with existing CSS](./docs/existing-css.md) for more information!

 ### Animations